Applies to: KNA, KMA, KWA

 option can be only used if the antivirus program is running on the

-same machine as Kernun.
+same machine as Kernun UTM.
 The directory where the files are

 stored is defined by the comm-dir element (which